pwaring/technical-talks/freelancing/slides.md

  - Background in academia and insurance
  - Specialise in legacy code/systems and financial services
  - I like trains, politics and technology (@pwaring)
- - You may know me from: Geek Walks, Currybeer
+ - You may know me from: Geek Walks, Currybeer (but not golf or moths)

 # Topics